 Now, we chose Marble Canyon as our destination because one of our friends remembered it fondly.
 We had no idea what it would be like, but we weren’t worried.
 It was in the desert, and the desert is beautiful.
 But it looked like it would be fifteen miles of driving on a dirt road to get there.
 And this was one of the reasons why we rented a car for this trip, a Toyota Rav4.
-I was thinking of buying one, and we’d see how it handled the rougher side of driving.
+I was thinking of buying one (after plenty of online research), and we rented it specifically to see how it handled the rougher side of driving.
+And car camping.
 This entire trip was our test drive.

 Video of our voices wobbling while driving over the washboard section of the road